TrinityCore/tc-wiki/database/master/world/creature_template.md

 | 3 | Boss | 5 min | 1 hour | 1 hour, 5 min |
 | 4 | Rare | 5 min | 5 min | 10 min |

-> An NPC's rank is mostly visual (which also requires your Cache to be cleared to see changes).
+> An NPC's classification is mostly visual (which also requires your Cache to be cleared to see changes).
 Changing this value will not change its health, damage, or loot.
 However, it will change the respawn time of the creature.
 {.is-info}